dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 }
 ```

-## Look at that Pseudo Code - I can't see any runtime services?
+## Look at that Pseudo Code -  Do you see _any_ runtime services?
-Notice how our pseudo code which encapsulates the logic we really care about, doesn't contain any fluff.
+Notice how it contains only the logic we really care about testing - the logic as described by the requirements.
+It doesn't contain needless fluff.
 No `IServiceProvider`, No `IPluginExecutionContext`.
-It looks simple.
-This is the way things should be.
-Simple.
+It looks very simple, very basic.
+If we could actually write a CRM plugin like this, it would be about 1.5 million times easier to test.
+Well we can.

 ## Isolating out dependencies makes for simpler and easier unit testing.

 Yes it's true folks you heard it here first.
-The less dependencies you utilise in your methods, the easier they are to test.
+The less dependencies you utilise directly in your methods, the easier they are to unit test.

 With this principle in mind, let's revist our plugin and refactor it to remove some dependencies.